 I was lucky enough to paddle Runaround with Kim Bennett (aka Maine Kayak Girl, who blogs all about kayaking in Maine and co-wrote the book “Paddling Southern Maine”).
-She know so many great places to paddle and introduced me to Runaround Pond.
-She also has a keen eye for wildlife, and pointed out all the critters I’d miss on my own.
+She knows so many great places to paddle and introduced me to Runaround Pond.
+She also has a keen eye for wildlife and pointed out all the critters I’d miss on my own.

 There’s a parking lot at Runaround Pond Recreation Area just off Runaround Pond Road and an easy put-in.
 Not far from the parking lot is a tunnel under Runaround Pond Road that leads to one of the neatest spots on the pond.

 On the other side of the short tunnel is a sweet little gorge with stunning rock and tall trees.
 Definitely one of the prettiest parts of the paddle.
 But do be careful of the dam there and leave plenty of room between it and you.

 The winding pond has lots of nooks and crannies, and you can explore the different branches.
 Check out the map of Runaround Pond by Royal River Conservation Trust [PDF].